JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 - When deployed, the buttons would only be clickable halfway up them, because a height wasnt defined. to fix this, i defined a height for the different viewports.
 - Scrollbar does not load in until a couple of seconds or when the play game function is clicked.
 This was not fixed.

-### Some were not fixed, and rather i had a workaround for them:
-- When the user intentionally spams a selection in order to try to break the game, the value can go below 0.
-As a shortfix, the game will reset on -1. but if it it spammed fast enough it may break the game. i tested this multiple times and found it broke the game around every 1 in 30-40 tries.

 ## Validator testing
 ### HTML